 The court considers whether spousal abuse occurred when making child custody and visitation decisions, even if your child was never physically harmed.
 Depending on your circumstances, I may motion the court to:

 - Award you sole custody

 - Grant supervised visitation to the other parent

 - Deny visitation to a parent who is a serious danger to your children

 - Order drug and alcohol testing in cases involving substance abuse issues

-Our lawyers each have 20+ years of experience guiding victims of abuse toward solutions.
-Attorney Alan R. Silverman has 15 years of experience in Family Court counseling and psychology and he practiced as an attorney on the Juvenile Dependency Panel of the Unified Family Court Court of San Francisco County in that county’s Dependency Court, from 1995 to 2008 litigating hundreds of child-abuse and neglect cases.
+I have 20+ years of experience guiding victims of abuse toward solutions and 15 years of experience in Family Court counseling and psychology.
+I practiced as an attorney on the Juvenile Dependency Panel of the Unified Family Court Court of San Francisco County in that county’s Dependency Court, from 1995 to 2008 litigating hundreds of child-abuse and neglect cases.

-Consult with our Carlsbad CA attorneys for help obtaining a domestic violence restraining order (DVRO) or opposing allegations
+Consult with my Carlsbad CA firm for help obtaining a domestic violence restraining order (DVRO) or opposing allegations

-To learn more about escaping domestic abuse, call Silverman Family Law, APC, at 760-512-3251 or contact us online to schedule your free, initial phone consultation.
+To learn more about escaping domestic abuse, call Silverman Family Law, APC, at 760-512-3251 or contact me online to schedule your free, initial phone consultation.
 Sunday appointments are available.